autowarefoundation/autoware/ansible/roles/ros2/README.md

 Additional steps may be needed depending on the `rosdistro` you choose.

+To prevent the update of the ROS 2 packages, if ros-`distro`-desktop is held, the installation process for the packages will be skipped and output warining.

 <!-- TODO: Add these steps to the role if Humble requires. -->

 ```bash